ja57iu/IoT-Botnet-Detection-System/README.md

 # IoT-Botnet-Detection-System
-This project is a real-time IoT botnet detection system designed for smart city networks.
+This project is an IoT botnet detection system designed for smart city networks.
 It uses machine learning models to analyze network traffic, identify malicious botnet activity, and help detecting DDoS attacks.
 The system includes